apollo-elements/apollo-elements/docs/blog/next-evolution/index.md

 We hope you have as much fun using Apollo Elements controllers as we've had writing them.

-## Dynamic GraphQL templates in HTML
+## Dynamic GraphQL Templates in HTML
 The previous major version of `@apollo-elements/components` included `<apollo-client>` and `<apollo-mutation>`.
 Those are still here and they're better than ever, but now they're part of a set with `<apollo-query>` and `<apollo-subscription>` as well.

 With these new elements, and their older sibling `<apollo-mutation>`, you can write entire GraphQL apps in nothing but HTML.
 You read that right, declarative, data-driven GraphQL apps in HTML.
 You still have access to the Apollo Client API, so feel free to sprinkle in a little JS here and there for added spice.